Zenith (comics): Phase III

 Reconvening on Alternative 303, the survivors of both forces attempt to work out if they have been successful.
 Hotspur dies, but not before using one of his eyes to blink a Morse code message to Ben, who confides in Zenith.
 He in turn passes the message to St. John and Mantra, who discover Streamline is actually working for the Lloigor.
-Under interrogation he confesses that Maximan has actually made a deal with the Lloigor, and the destruction of the two alternative Earths hasn't disabled the Ominhedron but instead removed a flaw in it, and the alignment is in fact now happening.
+Under interrogation he confesses that Maximan has actually made a deal with the Lloigor, and the destruction of the two alternative Earths has not disabled the Ominhedron but instead removed a flaw in it, and the alignment is in fact now happening.
 The final part of their plan involves using the Cult of the Black Sun to activate a Chaostructor bomb set on Alternative 230 - Zenith's home dimension.
 St. John and Mantra head to Alternative 23 to confront Maximan while the remainder travel to the South Pole on Alternative 230 where the bomb is guarded by the Lliogor-possessed Captain Miracle, Ace Hart, Mr. Lion and Mr. Unicorn.
 At Axis Mundi, Mantra attempts to reason with Maximan but he kills her.
 St. John battles Maximan but is outmatched until the arrival of the rest of his allies, who have overwhelmed the Lloigir's forces on Alternative 230 and captured the bomb.
 Maximan attempts to ascend by sheer force of will until the heroes realise they can use the Chaostructor bomb to destroy Alternative 23, taking Maximan with it.
 Zenith is seemingly left behind in the explosion and mourned but when the survivors reconvene on Alternative 230 it is soon found that it was actually Vertex who died.
 Those left after the pyrrhic victory are returned to their home dimensions, while Zenith ponders what there is for the superhumans of Alternative 230 to do now.

 An interlude - printed in the 1990 2000AD Annual (with art by Jim McCarthy) - details in flashback St. John's refusal to have a child with Fox as part of Cloud 9's Grand Plan and subsequent survival of an assassination attempt by CIA Shadowmen.